 Slate is typically installed flat against the roof pitch, however, it can be layered to create a textured look – although this can increase the risk of individually broken tiles.
 Most commonly found in various shades of grey, natural slate is occasionally available in a choice of textures and comes available in a small variation of natural colours.

 The disadvantages of using natural slate are minimal, however, due to the high density, it is quite a heavy material for roofing and requires sufficient structural support in place prior to replacing an existing roof to prevent it from collapsing.
 Imitation slate roofing material has recently become available but will not offer the same properties as natural slate due to the different materials used in manufacture, such as plastic.

 Most commonly available in concrete and clay, roofing tiles come in a much wider variety of designs and colours than natural roofing slates.
 Good quality roofing tiles offer similar durability to slates with professional installation.
 However, concrete tiles are considered more weatherproof and able to withstand severe weather conditions.

 Clay tiles are used over concrete where finer roof additions need to be outlined – such as chimneys and skylights – or where structural support isn’t available or cannot be installed to withstand the weight of concrete tiles.
 Standard roofing tiles tend to be less costly than their slate equivalent, particularly if further structural support needs to be added.

 The main disadvantage of tiles (in addition to the weight of concrete tiles) is the increased need to clean them of algae and moss, although this can also depend on your local climate and the chosen finish on your roofing tiles.

 Looking at the options available, have you considered what material you would like on your new roof in Edinburgh?
-If you require any further information or advice, contact our friendly team a call on 0131 555 5121 or send us an email to firstname.lastname@example.org.
+If you require any further information or advice, contact Edinburgh contractor for commercial & residential roofing or our friendly team a call on 0131 555 5121 or send us an email to email@example.com.